Theodore Roosevelt: Naval history and strategy

 While at Harvard, Roosevelt began a systematic study of the role played by the United States Navy in the War of 1812.
 He published The Naval War of 1812 in 1882.
 The book included comparisons of British and American leadership down to the ship-to-ship level.
 It was praised for its scholarship and style, and remains a standard study of the war.

 Some believed Roosevelt's naval ideas were derived from author Alfred Thayer Mahan, who popularized a concept that only nations with significant naval power had been able to influence history, dominate oceans, exert their diplomacy to the fullest, and defend their borders, but naval historian Nicholas Danby states that Roosevelt's ideas predated meeting Mahan or reading his work.

-First marriage and widowerhood

-In 1880, Roosevelt married socialite Alice Hathaway Lee.
-Their daughter, Alice Lee Roosevelt, was born on February 12, 1884.
-Two days later, the new mother died of undiagnosed kidney failure, on the same day as Roosevelt's mother Martha died of typhoid fever.
-In his diary, Roosevelt wrote a large "X" on the page and then, "The light has gone out of my life."
-Distraught, Roosevelt left baby Alice in the care of his sister Bamie while he grieved; he assumed custody of Alice when she was three.
-For the rest of his life, he rarely spoke about his wife Alice and did not write about her in his autobiography.

-After the deaths of his wife and mother, Roosevelt focused on his work, specifically by re-energizing a legislative investigation into corruption of the New York City government, which arose from a bill proposing power be centralized in the mayor's office.